Inedo/inedo-docs/Content/proget/api/connectors/delete.md

 :::

 ## Command Specification (CLI)
-The `connectors delete` command is used to delete a [connector](/docs/proget/feeds/connector-overview).
+The `connectors delete` command is used to delete a Connector.

 The `--connector` option is always required.